-The Leghorn has an outstanding reputation as a reliable and bountiful egg layer.
+The Leghorn has an outstanding reputation as a reliable egg layer.

 We will never know for sure about the true origins of this hard working Italian chicken but without her the egg industry would not be the same.